Brad Pfaff announces campaign for state Senate, challenging Kapanke again

 He served on the La Crosse County Board for a number of years, and in 2009 he was appointed under the Obama administration as the executive director for the state’s Farm Service Agency at the USDA.
 He served with the department until 2017, after Obama left office.

-In 2018, Gov. Tony Evers nominated Pfaff to lead the Wisconsin Department of Agriculture, Trade and Consumer Protection, but Senate Republicans rejected the nomination.
+In 2018, Gov. Tony Evers nominated Pfaff to lead the Wisconsin Department of Agriculture, Trade and Consumer Protection, but Senate Republicans rejected his nomination.

 “I was asked to step forward and lead a department during a challenging time,” Pfaff said of the nomination, which came in the heat of Wisconsin’s dairy farm crisis.
 “And I stood up.
 And I listened, and I heard what they were saying.”